-A basic plugin will let you create tables that can be added to posts, pages, or widgets, but nowhere else on your site.
-Furthermore, the data entry will be very similar to a word processor; you’ll create the table, and then need to enter the data manually, or import from an existing spreadsheet into table cells.
-However, they don’t support any complex functionality like automated data entry
+A basic plugin will let you create table WordPress that can be added to posts, pages, or widgets.
+Furthermore, the data entry will be very similar to a spreadsheet; you’ll create the table in WordPress, and then need to enter the data manually, or import it from an existing spreadsheet into table cells.
+However, they don’t support any advanced or time-saving functionality like automated data entry.

 The most popular basic table plugin

-The most popular basic WordPress table plugin is TablePress, a free plugin which has hundreds of thousands of installations.
-You can extend its core functionality using paid add-ons.
-This will let you create tables which can be sorted by contents, and with extra features such as links, images added, and pagination for large tables.
+The most popular basic WordPress table plugin is TablePress, a free plugin that has hundreds of thousands of installations.
+You can extend its core functionality using paid extensions.
+The TablePress plugin will let you create table WordPress that can be sorted by contents.
+You can add extra features such as links, images added, and pagination for large tables.

 How to use TablePress to create tables

-Once the plugin is installed, you’ll have an extra menu item – TablePress – added to your WordPress admin panel, where you can create and manage your tables.
-You can Add New to create a table from scratch, or Import to create your table from an existing file (like Google Sheets or a CSV file).
+Once you install the plugin, it will add an extra menu item - TablePress - to your WordPress Dashboard, allowing you to create and manage your tables.
+You can Add New to create a table in WordPress from scratch, or Import to create your table from an existing file (like Google Sheets or a CSV file).
 For example, let's say you wanted to create a pricing table:

 Once your pricing table data is added, you can use the Table Content section to edit data displays, the Table Manipulation section to control how the data displays, and the Table Information section will show the shortcode (such as